cvs-health/testaro/README.md

 Testaro (Esperanto for “collection of tests”) is a collection of web accessibility tests.

+The purpose of Testaro is to provide programmatic access to over 600 accessibility tests defined in several test packages and in Testaro itself.

+Calling Testaro requires telling it which operations (including tests) to perform and which URLs to perform them on.
+Testaro outputs progress and error messages to the console and, if it is not interrupted by an error, returns a JavaScript object containing a report, which can be further processed programmatically.

+## Origin

 Testaro is derived from [Autotest](https://github.com/jrpool/autotest).
-Autotest contains additional tests not included in Testaro.
-Those additional tests are inspection-oriented: They output results intended to be inspected by the user.
-The tests in Testaro are automation-oriented: They output results intended to be further processed programmatically.
+Autotest contains additional tests, procedures, and data not included in Testaro.

+The additional tests in Autotest are inspection-oriented: They output results intended to be inspected by the user.
+The tests in Testaro are automation-oriented, intended for the programmatic derivation of scores and other processing.

+The additional procedures in Autotest perform:
+- previous versions of scoring
+- operations that processed data for scoring discounts
+- file operations for score aggregation, report revision, and HTML reporting

+The additional data in Autotest are tabulations of duplications between test packages (two test packages finding the same issues).

 ## System requirements